zy911k24/ModEM/README.md

    Generates a serial Makefile with GFortran with the MF solver
 ```

+Of course, any generated makefile can be altered as you see fit.
+For instance,
+it is often helpful to add the `-g` to compile with debug symbols when working
+with an MPI makefile.

 ## Compiling

 Once you have generated your own makefile, or decided to use one of the